Before going through Menopause ICD 10 we should know what actually is Menopause.

 Medical history:

 A healthcare provider would often inquire about a woman’s menstrual history, including the length of her monthly cycle and the age at which she first began menstruating.
-They may also inquire about any symptoms she is having, such as hot flashes, mood swings, or vaginal dryness.

 Physical exam: